 - quarter(s) that the Health Plan continued to work on fulfilling in the report quarter, even if the request was not fulfilled. - 2.
 For "Number of Requests Fulfilled" list the total number of requests for interpretation or translation that were fulfilled in the quarter, including requests from prior calendar quarter(s) that were fulfilled in the report quarter. - 3.
 For "Number of Requests Fulfilled that Resulted in Member Receiving Service" include all requests fulfilled in "Number of Requests Fulfilled (Regardless if Member Received Service)" that resulted in the member actually receiving the service. - 4.
 Calculate the "Median Business Days to Fulfill Requests" among all requests that were fulfilled during the report quarter.
 The number of business days to fulfill requests is calculated as the interval between the date of the requested services, and the date the request was fulfilled.
 If a request for services is placed in advance of the date the service is needed, then the date of the requested services is the date when the services are needed. - 5.
-Across all requests fulfilled in the quarter, report the "Maximum Business Days to Fulfill Requests" as the number of business days the request that took the longest to fulfill. - Report the number of requests that were fulfilled within 5 business days under "Number Fulfilled within 5 Business Days of Request". - 7.
+Across all requests fulfilled in the quarter, report the "Maximum Business Days to Fulfill Requests" as the number of business days the request that took the longest to fulfill. - 6.
+Report the number of requests that were fulfilled within 5 business days under "Number Fulfilled within 5 Business Days of Request". - 7.
 Report the number of requests that were fulfilled on the same day that they were requested under "Number Fulfilled on Date Requested".
 As noted earlier, if a request for services is placed in advance of the date the service is needed, then the date of the requested services is the date when the services are needed.

 - 8. In addition, the Health Plan shall also list any other concerns or challenges with providing interpretations and translations during the report quarter. - E) Section 2: Section 2 provides a member-level data file (MLDF). - 1.
 The format of the MLDF is provided in the "Language Reference and Submission Format" document. - General variables in the dataset that are not particular to this report are to be reported as defined by the "Health Plan Provider Network (HPS) File" in the HPMMIS Health Plan Provider Technical Guide. - 3.
-Data shall be reported at the level of each individual interpretation or translation service provided to a member and shall represent the disaggregated version of the aggregate metrics provided in Section 1. - 4.
-For "Medicaid ID" list the Med-QUEST Assigned Member Identification Number - 5.
-For "Service Request Date", list the date the service was requested.
+Data shall be reported at the level of each individual interpretation or translation service provided to a member and shall represent the disaggregated version of the aggregate metrics provided in Section 1. - For "Medicaid ID" list the Med-QUEST Assigned Member Identification Number - 5.
+For "SVC_REQUEST_DATE", list the date the service was requested.
 If a request for services is placed in advance of the date the service is needed, then the date of the requested services is the date when the services are needed. - 6.
-The "Type of Service Requested" shall be either an interpretation ("I") or translation ("T"). - 7.
+For "SVC_FULFILLED_DATE", enter the date when the health plan fulfilled the service request (not the appointment date).
+Date health plan secured interpreter or translator for the member. - 7.
+The "Type of Service Requested" shall be either an interpretation ("I") or translation ("T"). - 8.
 The "Number of Services Requested" shall represent either the number of services requested on or for a given date.
-For example, the member may request the translation of multiple documents, or may request interpretation services at multiple medical appointments scheduled on the same date. - 8.
+For example, the member may request the translation of multiple

+- documents, or may request interpretation services at multiple medical appointments scheduled on the same date. - 9.
 If multiple services were requested on the same date, but fulfilled on different dates, then they must be listed on separate